xiaohaochen0308/LLM_seq_cls/README.md

 This project focuses on fine-tuning the Qwen2.5-7B-Instruct model using Low-Rank Adaptation (LoRA) for **two key scenarios**:

 1. **Text Classification**: Sentiment analysis, topic classification, etc.
-2. **Ad Title Ranking**: Learning preference between high-performing and low-performing advertisement titles using pairwise ranking.
+2. **Text Ranking**: Learning preference between high-performing and low-performing advertisement titles using pairwise ranking.

 By integrating PyTorch and the Transformers library, along with pretrained models from the ModelScope platform, this project enables efficient and scalable downstream adaptation of large language models (LLMs).